Leoche/VueCleanAdmin/server/README.md

 1. Just rename `server/config.example.json` into `server/config.json` and fill with your infos
 2. Point your php server to `/api/`
-3. Then specify in your vuecleanadmin config the adresse of the access point
+3. Then specify in your vuecleanadmin config the url of the access point

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).